FoeT/rancher-apps/README.md

 1. Clone this repository
 2. Create a GitHub read-only token (Personal Access Token):
    - Go to GitHub → Settings → Developer Settings → Personal Access Tokens → Fine-grained tokens
-   - Create a token with read-only access to your repositories
+   - Create a token with read-only access to your repositories (packages read permission is also needed for container registry access)
-   - Update the `READ_ONLY_TOKEN` variable in `new_git_pull.sh` with your token
+   - Store the token in a Kubernetes secret (recommended):
+     ```bash
+     kubectl create secret generic github-readonly-token -n fleet-local --from-literal=token=YOUR_TOKEN
+     ```
+   - This token will be used for:
+     - Git repository access
+     - GitHub Container Registry access for all deployments
+     - Fleet GitRepo image pulls
 3. Run the setup script to initialize resources and deploy static workloads:
    ```bash
    ./setup.sh